Madonna: Truth or Dare: Lawsuit

 All [the dancers] were asked to sign releases.
 It came with the gig, you know?
 They all signed them.
 What happened was when the time was coming for it to be released, some didn't want it to be revealed they were gay, some wanted money.
 Legally, it was extortion, in my mind.
 They'd signed the releases and it wasn't as if we were filming it in secret.
 The cameras were there all the time.
 They did the interviews.
 What did they think was being filmed — a home movie!?
 I didn't respect that.
 I felt bad for Madonna because she really did love those kids and they turned around and did that.
 That's why celebrities grow more and more weary of getting close to anybody.

 While recalling their involvement on the lawsuit on the film's 30th anniversary, Stea and Crumes said they felt no animosity toward Madonna and merely wanted to get the money that was "written out and agreed to in our contracts"; the former said that his involvement was "completely a contractual issue", and that "[my] agents should have been the ones to sue, not me".
 Crumes on the other hand, said that, despite being "so much of a vulnerable movie [...]
 We should have all gotten paid because it's still making money".
 Nonetheless, he dismissed the whole situation as "water under the bridge [...]
 No matter what, I'm always going to still love her.
 I have nothing but love for her, and I wish one day I'll get to see her again".
+In 2023, on her Celebration Tour, Madonna paid tribute to Trupin, displaying his image during a performance of "Live to Tell" dedicated to those who died of AIDS.